geleto/cascador-ai/README.md

 ## Template Properties

-Renderers in *Cascador-AI* are powered by Cascada's scripting and templating engine.
-With a handful of properties, you can control how scripts and templates are processed, inject data, transform outputs, and even pull in external files.
-These apply to all renderers (unless you set `promptType: 'text'` to skip templating).
-Here’s what you can tweak:
+Renderers in *Cascador-AI* are powered by Cascada's templating engine.
+With a handful of properties, you can control how prompts and  templates are processed, inject data, transform outputs, and pull in data from external files and service.
+These apply to all renderers except the script runner.

 ### prompt
 The heart of your renderer—it’s the template or text that gets processed.
 Set it in three spots: